 The corresponding tag lists more articles about the topic.

 We will first cover the pain points which motivated the creation of Project Jigsaw before looking at the project’s goals.

 There are a couple of pain points Project Jigsaw is aimed to solve.

+I’ve written a dedicated article about JAR hell and there is no need to repeat it all.
 This problem shows itself when the runtime resolves dependencies differently from how the developer assumed it would.
 This can lead to, e.g., running the wrong version of a library.
 Finding what caused this can be extremely unpleasant (hence the upbeat term).

 This happens because of the way the Java runtime loads classes.
 The mechanism is fragile (e.g. depends on order), possibly complex (e.g. with multiple nested class loaders) and hence easy to get wrong.
 Additionally, the runtime has no way to analyze which classes are needed so unfulfilled dependencies will only be discovered at runtime.

 It is also not generally possible to fulfill dependencies on different versions of the same library.